A data-driven approach to beating SAA out-of-sample: So, what is the catch?

 Figure \ref{fig:oos_frontier} shows that out-of-sample mean-variance frontier.
 SAA can be beaten by an optimistic decision, but this comes at the cost of a large increase in the out-of-sample sensitivity (variance).

 Figure \ref{fig:delta_plots} shows the distribution of bootstrap estimates of the optimal $\delta$ as a function of the number of data points.
 Here we simulated $500$ independent datasets of size $n=15$ and $n= 30$, and used 50 boostrap samples for each dataset to estimate of the out-of-sample expected reward which we optimized over $\delta$.
 When $n=15$, $\delta=-1.6\times 10^{-3}$ is optimal; when $n=30$, $\delta=-1.3\times10^{-3}$.
 The bootstrap estimates are not very accurate when $n=15$ (mean = $1.4\times10^{-2}$, SD = $2.8\times10^{-2}$), with only $49\%$ of experiments giving an estimate with the correct sign, and there is a long right tail.
-This is not very surprising given that a sample of size $n=15$ is a small when the population demand has a standard deviation of $28$.
+This is not very surprising given that a sample of size $n=15$ is small when the population demand has a standard deviation of $28$.
 The chance of getting a data set that is not representative of the population is high, leading to poor estimates of $\delta$ (e.g. the extreme values in the right tail of the distribution).
 Accuracy improves with $n=30$ data points (mean = $-1.3\time10^{-2}$, SD = $4.7\times10^{-3}$), with estimates having the correct sign $88\%$ of the time and a smaller skew.
+It could well be the case that other methods estimate the optimal $\delta$, or at least its sign, more accurately.
+We have not explored this issue further.

 \end{example}